Top 5 AWS Athena Best Practices: Performance & Cost Optimization

 • Standard SQL support: Athena supports standard SQL, which means that users can leverage their existing SQL skills and knowledge to work with Athena.

-• Integration with other AWS services: Athena integrates seamlessly with a wide range of other AWS services, such as Amazon S3AWS Glue, Amazon Redshift, and more.
+• Integration with other AWS services: Athena integrates seamlessly with a wide range of other AWS services, such as AWS Cost and Usage Reports, Amazon QuickSight, Amazon S3AWS Glue, Amazon Redshift, and more.
 This makes it easy for organizations to incorporate Athena into their existing data workflows and pipelines.

 • Fast query execution: Athena is designed to scale automatically, allowing it to handle queries of any size or complexity quickly and efficiently.